sbal13/Function-Library-Lite/README.md

 Use the above `myEach` as a template to write your own `find` called `myFind`, which is similar to `filter` but instead returns only the first element it finds.

 For example: If our callback checks to see if a number is greater than 5, if `[4,2,5,7,2,6,8]`, `7` should be returned.

+### Bonus: myReduce

+Write your own version of `reduce` called `myReduce`

+`myReduce` should take **up to** 3 arguments: 1. an array (mandatory), 2. a callback (mandatory), and 3. an initial aggregator value (optional).

+The callback passed to `reduce` itself should take 2 arguments: 1. an aggregator value and 2. the element.
+Whatever this callback returns becomes the **next aggregator value** for the following iteration.
+If you're not sure what this means, look up some implementations of `reduce` in Javascript with your group and discuss what it does. *Hint* `reduce` is really great for finding the sum of an array of numbers or combining an array of strings into one!